czottmann/servus-theme-boilerplate/README.md

-# Droplings: Theme Boilerplate
+# Servus: Theme Boilerplate

-[Droplings][droplings] is a Mac app to make quick-fire sharing via your [Dropbox account][dropbox] easier and more comfortable.
+[Servus][servus] is a Mac app to make quick-fire sharing via your [Dropbox account][dropbox] easier and more comfortable.
 Its preferences allow you to specify a custom theme for rendering your shared files' preview pages.